 For more information about using an answer file with DISM, see Unattended Servicing Command-Line Options.

 Adding Updates to a Windows Image

 Use only the Microsoft-supported servicing mechanisms to update a Windows image.

 Use DISM to update an offline Windows image.
-For more information, see Service an Offline Image.
+For more information, see Phase 5: Managing and Servicing Your Windows Image.

 During installation, you can also configure the computer to automatically download updates from Windows Update.

-Never overwrite Windows system files by using $OEM$ Folders subfolders or data images.
+Never overwrite Windows system files by using $OEM$ Folders or data images.